home-assistant/home-assistant.io/source/_integrations/apprise.markdown

 {% configuration %}
 name:
-  description: The notifier will bind to the service `notify.NAME`.
+  description: The notifier will bind to the action `notify.NAME`.
   required: false
   type: string
   default: notify